decentralizedintelligencenetwork/.github/profile/README.md

 ## Get Involved

-*Doctelligence* is part of a growing movement dedicated to decentralizing AI and empowering data ownership.
+*Doctelligence* is part of a growing movement dedicated to decentralizing the AI and data economy empowering data ownership.
 There’s a place for everyone in this journey, whether you're a developer, researcher, or advocate for decentralized technologies.

 - **Contribute**: Join us in shaping the future of decentralized AI.
 Explore our [contribution guidelines](https://github.com/Doctelligence/DIN-Protocol-Proposals-DPP).
 - **Engage**: Learn more about participating in the ecosystem on our [website](https://doctelligence.github.io).